anybox/anybox.buildbot.odoo/doc/subfactories.rst

 There is a hook to replace the steps that run after the buildout (test run, then log analysis) by custom ones.
-This is an advanced option, meant for users that are aware of the internals of ``anybox.buildbot.openerp``, and notably of the properties that it sets and uses.
+This is an advanced option, meant for users that are aware of the internals of ``anybox.buildbot.odoo``, and notably of the properties that it sets and uses.

 In the master configuration file, register a callable that returns a list of buildbot steps.
 Instead of calling ``configure_from_buildouts``, follow this example::

-  from anybox.buildbot.openerp.configurator import BuildoutsConfigurator configurator = BuildoutsConfigurator(basedir)
+  from anybox.buildbot.odoo.configurator import BuildoutsConfigurator configurator = BuildoutsConfigurator(basedir)
   configurator.post_buildout_steps['mycase'] = mycase_callable
   configurator.populate(BuildmasterConfig)